Antjies/eurder/README.md

     - The shipping date should be calculated automatically:
         - When we have the item in stock, the shipping date is set to the next day (of the order)
         - Otherwise the shipping date should be set to next week (day of order + 7 days)
-- The total price should be calculated and shown to the customer when ordering.
+- The total priceDTO should be calculated and shown to the customer when ordering.
 - Question: should an order keep a reference to an item or should it make some sort of copy?
-    - Tip: The the price of the item can change over time...
+    - Tip: The the priceDTO of the item can change over time...
 What implications might this have?
 - Obviously, we also need to keep track of who made the order (it has to be a known customer)

 ### Story 4: Update an item